-This is why UAI focuses much of its time and attention on collecting information and data to continue building a case for regulatory change.
-That includes working with universities, labs, and on-the-ground usage to conduct emissions tests using real world fuels.
+This is why UAI focuses much of its time and attention conducting research to push for regulatory change.
+UAI works with universities and industry experts to conduct emissions testing using real world fuels.
 In addition we participate in organizations like EPA, USDA, DOE, ASTM, Auto/Ag alliance, and health working groups to bring ethanol to the table during discussions of engine performance.
-Plus UAI is creating a fuel blending guide to improve test fuels and pushing for fuel to be part of the new CAFÉ standards.
+Plus UAI worked to have a fuel blending guide created to help provide consistent scientific parameters for creating test fuels.
 We believe this behind the scenes work, as well as our agency and legal actions are critical to remove regulatory roadblocks to ensure a cleaner and healthier fuel at the pump.

 Right now we are focused on these regulatory barriers that can be changed through EPA Action.